MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-new-admin-center.md

 ## View site details
 <a name="viewsitedetails"> </a>

-For more info about a site, select the site name to open the details panel or for channel sites select the link in the **Channel sites** column.
+For more info about a site, select the site name to open the details panel or for channel sites select the link in the **Channel sites** column and then select the site name.

 ![The General tab of the details panel](media/general-tab-details-panel.png)